The Cosmological Constant and Dark Energy

 Now it is very hard to prove an argument based on the anthropic principle.

-But such an argument could be falsified if the dark energy density and matter density (the sum of dark matter density and baryonic matter density) were fine-tuned beyond the needs (so far as we can tell) of making our pocket universes suitable for us to be here.
+But such an argument could be falsified if the dark energy density and matter density were fine-tuned beyond the needs (so far as we can tell) of making our pocket universe be suitable for life as we know it.

 But there is NOT such exactness, and so the multiverse passes this significant falsification test.

-As noted above in section A Horrible Problem in Nomenclature, the cosmological constant symbol is the capital capital Greek Lambda Λ which display in the figure below (local link / general link: greek_letter_lambda.html).
+As noted in the above section What They Are and a Horrible Ambiguity, the cosmological constant and (constant) dark energy symbol is the Greek upper case letter Λ which display in the figure below (local link / general link: greek_letter_lambda.html).

-Often one just says Lambda instead of the cosmological constant or the simplest version of dark energy which is constant in space and time.
+For simplicity, one often just says Lambda instead of the cosmological constant or dark energy.

 Is the cosmological constant an ad hoc hypothesis?